Board of Directors

 Tina Straley, Executive Director of the Mathematical Association of America from 2000 to 2011.
 After receiving her Ph.D. in mathematics from Auburn University, Straley joined the mathematics department at Kennesaw Junior College (now Kennesaw State University) where she became Chair of the Department of Mathematics and then Associate Vice President for Scholarship and Graduate Studies.
 During her tenure at Kennesaw, Straley spent two years at the National Science Foundation as Program Officer for Mathematics and Coordinator of Teacher Preparation in its Division of Undergraduate Education.

 Willam “Bus” Jaco

 Bus Jaco’s mathematical research is in geometry and topology and is best known for the Jaco-Shalen-Johannson (JSJ) Decomposition Theorem, work on normal surfaces, and the discovery of efficient triangulations.
 He served as Executive Director of the American Mathematical Society (AMS) from 1988 to 1995 and has been recognized as a Fellow of the AMS and a Fellow of the American Association for the Advancement of Science.
 Recently he has been actively engaged in undergraduate mathematics education reform.

 Sally Blue is a consultant focused on nonprofit management, fundraising and legacy leadership.
 She has provided counsel to a wide range of organizations, guiding capital campaigns, strategic planning and assessments for boards and staff.
 An active part of the nonprofit sector for over twenty years, she served for seven years as part of the Dini Spheris team.
 Prior to consulting work, Sally worked for a variety of nonprofit organizations including Girl Scouts, Family Eldercare, and Emory University.
-She is the Immediate Past President of the Association of Fundraising Professionals Greater Austin Chapter and a member of Leadership Austin Class of 2017.
+She is the Immediate Past President of the Association of Fundraising Professionals Greater Austin Chapter and a graduate of Leadership Austin.